isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 credentials for use.**

-The ISB-CGC API provides an interface to the ISB-CGC metadata stored in BigQuery, and consists of several “endpoints”, implemented using Google Cloud Endpoints.
-Details about these endpoints can be found below.

-Some example use-cases include:

- - obtaining detailed metadata about a particular patient or sample;
- - creating (or retrieving a previously saved) cohort of patients and samples, based on a defined set of criteria;
- - retrieving a cohort's file manifest using the cohort ID;
- - retrieve a cohort's file manifest based on filters provided;
- - register, refresh, unregister a specified Google Cloud Project;

 The `ISB-CGC API v4.0 <https://mvm-api-dot-isb-cgc.appspot.com/v4/swagger#/>`_ can be used to see details about each endpoint, and also provides a convenient interface to test an endpoint through your web browser.